-In a large mixing bowl, combine flour, baking powder, sugar, salt, cinnamon, cardamom, ginger, nutmeg, cloves and butter.
-Using a pastry cuter or two knives, cut in the butter until pea-sized crumbs form.
+- In a large mixing bowl, combine flour, baking powder, sugar, salt, cinnamon, cardamom, ginger, nutmeg, cloves, loose tea, and butter.
+Using a pastry cutter or food processor, work in the butter until pea-sized crumbs form.

-Add in milk, vanilla extract, and egg.
+- Add in cream, vanilla extract, and egg.
 Mix until dough comes together.

 - Transfer dough to a well-floured surface and form the dough into a circle that is 1" thick.